What is an ACH withdrawal? Definition and process

 How long does an ACH withdrawal take?

-ACH withdrawals generally take 1–3 business days to complete.
-The exact timing can depend on factors like the ACH provider, the time the request is submitted, and whether same-day processing is selected.
+ACH withdrawals generally take 1–3 business days to complete, about the same as direct deposit, but longer than wire transfers.
+The exact timing can depend on factors such as the ACH provider, when you submit the request, and whether you opt for same-day processing.

-Standard ACH transactions typically clear within this timeframe, but it may take longer if the withdrawal is initiated late in the day or just before a weekend.
+Standard ACH transfers typically clear within this timeframe, but it may take longer if you initiate the withdrawal late in the day or just before a holiday or weekend.
 Some providers offer same-day ACH processing, which can speed up the transaction but usually comes with a higher fee.

 ACH fees are generally lower than credit card or wire transfer fees.
 Here’s an overview: